microsoft/code-with-engineering-playbook/docs/observability/logs-privacy.md

 #### Elastic Stack

 Elastic Stack (formerly "ELK stack") allows logs interception by Logstash's [filter-plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).
 Using some of the existing plugins, like 'mutate', 'alter' and 'prune' might be sufficient for most cases of deidentifying and redacting PIIs.
 For a more robust and customized use-case, a 'ruby' plugin can be used, executing arbitrary Ruby code.
-Filter plugins also exists in some Logstash alternatives, like [Fluentd](https://docs.fluentd.org/filter) and (Fluent Bit)[https://docs.fluentbit.io/manual/pipeline/filters].
+Filter plugins also exists in some Logstash alternatives, like [Fluentd](https://docs.fluentd.org/filter) and [Fluent Bit](https://docs.fluentbit.io/manual/pipeline/filters).

 #### Presidio